kabir/yaml-alias-expander/README.md

 java -jar /path/to/yaml-alias-expander-x.y.z.jar /path/to/input.yml /path/to/output.yml
 ```

-In the input file, keys that contain an anchor need to start with `x-`.
-An input file
+In the input file, keys that contain an anchor should start with `x-` (They will be inserted even if they
+keys dont' start with and `x-`, but only entries whose key start with `x-` are removed from the resulting YAML)

-with anchors and aliases that looks like:
+An input file with anchors and aliases that looks like:
 ```
 x-defaults: &default-child-contents
   entries: